-Our main limitation at this time includes small sample size as well as lack of study of engagement in treatment.
+Our main limitation at this time includes a small sample size as well as a lack of study of engagement in treatment.
 Protocols have only been implemented since mid-March and therefore only reflect 1.5 months of data.
 Furthermore, the 181 visits reflect 141 individual patients and therefore the study period does not allow for monitoring for retention in care.
-As these protocols were developed for disaster-preparedness around COVID, they do not serve as long-term protocols for a telemedicine program; however, can be utilized to develop such protocols pending regulations around telemedicine post-COVID.
-With development of such protocols, evaluation of retention in care as well as monitoring treatment with engagement with aftercare as well as effects on the results of drug testing during in-person visits, such as the presence of buprenorphine and appropriate buprenorphine:norbuprenorphine ratios will be critical.
+As these protocols were developed for disaster-preparedness related to the current COVID pandemic, they do not serve as long-term protocols for a telemedicine program; however, can be utilized to develop such protocols pending regulations around telemedicine post-COVID.
+With development of such protocols, evaluating retention in care, monitoring treatment with engagement with aftercare, learning the results of drug testing during in-person visits, such as the presence of buprenorphine and appropriate buprenorphine:norbuprenorphine ratios, will be critical.